SRIMATHI-T/UI-UX-Design-for-library-application/README.md

 # 📚 UI-UX-Design-for-library-application

-This repository contains resources and designs for **BookNest**, a modern and minimalistic UI design concept for a digital library and book shopping application.
+This repository contains resources and designs for **BookHub**, a modern and minimalistic UI design concept for a digital library and book shopping application.
 The design is created using **Figma** and features a clean, user-friendly interface for book lovers, aiming to provide an elegant browsing and shopping experience.

 ---